 Uganda data centre raided, operator ‘held hostage’

-A major data centre in Kampala, Uganda has allegedly been pillaged by government officials.
+A major data center in Kampala, Uganda has allegedly been pillaged by government officials.

 The concerning news comes at a time when data protection and privacy is a hot issue.